mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 auto multiply(int a, int b) -> int; // works fine
 ```

 The compiler must be notified when the return type is ambiguous.
-In the example below, the compiler cannot deduce the type of `f`, that's why we mention it is `-> double`.
+In the example below, the compiler cannot deduce the type of `f`, that's why we mention it as `-> double`.

 ```cpp
 auto f(bool cond) -> double